ibm-cloud-docs/CDN/about.md

 The type of SSL certificate to use is an important consideration for HTTPS CDN.
 Wildcard certificate configuration is fast, but it has the downside that the CDN is accessible only by using a CNAME.
 The SAN certificate process takes 4 - 8 hours to complete, but it allows you to use the CDN with the CDN Domain (that is, the hostname).
 The SAN certificate also requires an additional step of [**Domain Control Validation**](/docs/CDN?topic=CDN-completing-domain-control-validation-for-https-with-dv-san) during configuration.
 No cost is associated with using either of these certificates.
 Refer to [Troubleshooting](/docs/CDN?topic=CDN-troubleshooting#what-is-the-expected-behavior-when-loading-the-cname-or-hostname-on-your-browser-for-the-supported-protocols) to understand the implication of selecting a given certificate type.

-The Origin host also must have its own SSL certificate for the CDN hostname, and it must be signed by a recognized certificate authority.
+The origin host also must have its own SSL certificate for the CDN hostname, and it must be signed by a recognized certificate authority.

 As an industry best practice, Akamai only trusts the root certificates and not the intermediate certificates because the set of intermediary certificates that is trusted changes frequently.
 You can find the Akamai trusted certificates on the Akamai community site at [SSL/TLS certificate chains for Akamai-managed certificates](https://community.akamai.com/docs/DOC-4447-ssltls-certificate-chains-for-akamai-managed-certificates).

 ### Respect Headers
 {: #respect-headers}

-The **Respect Headers** option allows the HTTP header configuration in the Origin to override the CDN configuration.
+The **Respect Headers** option allows the HTTP header configuration in the origin to override the CDN configuration.
 This feature is ON by default.

 ### Serve Stale content
 {: #serve-stale-content}

-When the CDN Edge server receives a user request, and the requested content is not cached, the Edge server reaches out to the Origin host to fetch the content.
+When the CDN Edge server receives a user request, and the requested content is not cached, the Edge server reaches out to the origin host to fetch the content.
 That content is then cached for the TTL duration specified for the content.
-If a user request is received after the TTL has expired, the Edge server reaches out to the Origin host to fetch the content.
-If the Origin server cannot be reached for some reason (for instance, the Origin host is down, or there is a network issue), the Edge server serves the expired (stale) content to the request.
+If a user request is received after the TTL has expired, the Edge server reaches out to the origin host to fetch the content.
+If the origin server cannot be reached for some reason (for instance, the origin host is down, or there is a network issue), the Edge server serves the expired (stale) content to the request.
 This feature is supported by Akamai and **cannot** be turned off.

 ### Cache Key optimization
 {: #cache-key-optimization}

 Akamai Edge servers cache content on a **Cache Store**.
 To use the content from the **Cache Store**, Edge servers use a **Cache Key**.
 Typically, a cache key is generated based on a portion of a user's URL.
 In some cases, the URL contains query function arguments that are different for individual users, but the content that is delivered is the same.
 By default, Akamai uses the query function's arguments to generate the cache key, and therefore, to generate a unique Cache Key for each user.
-This method is not optimal because it causes the Edge server to contact the Origin server for content that is already cached, but that uses a different cache key.
+This method is not optimal because it causes the Edge server to contact the origin server for content that is already cached, but that uses a different cache key.
 You can use the **Cache Key Optimization** feature to specify which query args to include or ignore when generating a Cache Key.
-This feature applies to any `create` or `update` of a CDN-Mapping configuration, as well as any `create` or `update` of an Origin Path.
+This feature applies to any `create` or `update` of a CDN-Mapping configuration, as well as any `create` or `update` of an origin path.

 You can configure the value of **Cache Key Optimization** from the **Settings** tab after creation of a CDN mapping.
-An Origin path can be configured during the `create` or `update` operations of an Origin path.
+An origin path can be configured during the `create` or `update` operations of an origin path.
 {: note}

 ### Content Compression